NiraimathiGunalan/test-github-collector/README.md

         echo "Result of the action: ${{ steps.discover-apis.outputs.action-result }}"
 ```

-In the above yml content, env and jobs are described to send API documents.
+In the above yml content, env and jobs are described to send API documents.<br />
-The job works as follows, where on a push commit to the github repo the specified `api_files` will be sent to the discovery service repo of the given `provider_org` at location `api_host` using the
-`api_key` to authenticate with the discovery service.
+The job works as follows, where on a push commit to the github repo the specified `api_files` will be sent to the discovery service repo of the given `provider_org` at location `api_host` using the `api_key` to authenticate with the discovery service.<br />
-The job will only send the files to the discovery service in the case where the any one of the file in the mentioned has been updated and changed in the commit,
+The job will only send the files to the discovery service in the case where any one of the mentioned file has been updated and changed in the commit,
-or when you first create or update the `discover-api.yml` file.
+or when you first create or update the `discover-api.yml` file.<br />
 API_FILES can be replaced with API_FOLDERS when the entire folder/folders needs to be sent.
 The content can be modified according to the test requirement for sending the APIs

 Please refer [here](https://github.com/ibm-apiconnect/apic-discovery-test) which have a working example of the test repo to be created like.